 Single parenting is hard.
 But you don't have to tell the Gladeview neighborhood about it; they already know.
 31.3% of this neighborhood's households are run by single mothers, which is a higher concentration than NeighborhoodScout found in 99.6% of American neighborhoods.
 Further NeighborhoodScout research showed strong statistical correlations among high rates of children living in single parent households, and neighborhood crime, particularly violent crime, neighborhood poverty, and, importantly, the percentage of low weight births and rates of infant mortality.

-In addition, one of the unique characteristics of the Gladeview neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.3% of the neighborhoods in America.
+In addition, the Gladeview neighborhood stands out for having an average per capita income lower than 96.3% of the neighborhoods in the United States.

 Furthermore, the government often provides some of the more stable jobs in the economy.
 From local, to state, to federal government workers, the government can also be a major employer.
 What NeighborhoodScout's analysis revealed, is that the Gladeview neighborhood in particular stands out when compared nationally for the proportion of its working residents who are employed by the government.
 At 14.5% of its workforce, this neighborhood has a greater concentration of government workers than 96.7% of U.S. neighborhoods.